 Mary Beth Brockway had moved into her rural ranch home some 36 years ago.
 She had been planning two small bathroom remodel projects for her guest and master baths for some time.

 “I have always wanted to have the bathrooms done.
-I had wanted to do it for eight years,” Brockway said admitting she had even saved an old Plain Dealer advertisement from Gerome’s Kitchen And Bath in preparation of contacting them.
+I had wanted to do it for eight years,” Brockway said admitting she had even saved an old Plain Dealer advertisement from Gerome’s Kitchen And Bath preparing to contact them.

 When Mary Beth called Gerome’s and met with President Marc Marvaldi, “we just clicked”, she said.
 “I looked at some of the ideas he presented.
 I wanted something updated and comfortable.”
 She said Marc took some needed measurements from the two rooms and was able to quickly provide an estimate.